Sudo, Masato (1955 - Present)

-As an art student, Masato Sudo concentrated his photographic work on long haul trucks lavishly decorated by their drivers.
+Masato Sudo is a contemporary photographer.
+As an art student, Sudo concentrated his photographic work on long haul trucks lavishly decorated by their drivers.
 While working on one of these studies, Sudo encountered a driver with designs on his body that outdid those of his truck.
-Enamored by such individualized bodily expression, Sudo built his career as a contemporary photography artist capturing the beauty of the Japanese tattoo and its dynamic human canvas.
-In 1985, Sudo released Ransho: Japanese Tattooing, a one hundred-and-forty-three page photographic exploration of tebori, or hand tattooing, done by Horiyoshi III, Horijin, and Horikin.
-In 2010, his work was featured in the exhibition Seeing Beautyat Balboa Park’s Museum of Photographic Arts in San Diego and resides in collections worldwide, including the Muscarelle Museum and the Morikami Museum of Art.
+Enamored by such individualized bodily expression, Sudo built his career as a contemporary photographer capturing the beauty of the Japanese tattoo and its dynamic human canvas.
+In 1985, Sudo released Ransho: Japanese Tattooing, a one hundred-and-forty-three page photographic exploration of tebori, or hand tattooing, done by Horiyoshi III, Horijin and Horikin.
+In 2010, his work was featured in the exhibition Seeing Beauty at Balboa Park’s Museum of Photographic Arts in San Diego and can be found in collections worldwide, including the Muscarelle Museum and the Morikami Museum of Art.

 Combining large format photography with the cutting edge archival fresco pigment printing process, Masato Sudo generates not only stunning, but also long lasting studies of the inked form.
 Originating in Japan, this new printing technology draws upon ancient innovation to create contemporary photographic images that are heat, light and moisture resistant.
 Just as traditional fresco technique preserves Michelangelo’s pigments in Sistine Chapel, the archival fresco pigment printing process captures Sudo’s photographs within a soft layer of plaster, guarding his photographs for centuries to come.

 Note: The archival fresco pigment printing process is termed Fresco Giclee and was developed by the FL Tokuyama Corporation. http://www.fresco-g.com/english/